presidioforts/docex/README.md

 # Sentence Transformer Training Platform
+# Open AI Integration with backend for ReactjsUI
 A user-friendly platform for training and fine-tuning sentence transformer models using Streamlit UI.
 This platform allows you to easily train custom sentence transformer models for your specific use case.

 ## 🌟 Features